----Martin Luther King, Jr.
+-Martin Luther King, Jr.

-In the volunteer world have paid attention to this warning.
+uring the last 15 years, those of us who are leaders in the volunteer world have paid attention to this warning.
 We have been working to get our heads on right, and we have been succeeding.
 We have become professional managers who have learned the management language, and we are very pleased with our new ability to use management by objectives and to market our programs.
 We have taken our lead from corporate managers who have joined our boards.
 They have taught us about long-range planning, effective supervision and program evaluation.

 Now corporations are beginning to discuss ethics.
-They are concerned that America is no longer the biggest and best in business or international economic competition.
+They are concerned that America is no longer the biggest and best in husiness or international economic competition.
 We are no longer number one.
-Critics are suggesting that the problem is not management as such, but management decisions that have to do with ethics.
-Perhaps we nonprofit professionals can take the corporate lead again.
-It is time to be more comfortable in examining what is right or wrong with our actions and explore how our actions lead to good or bad outcomes.
+Critics are suggesting that the problem is not management as such, hut management decisions that have to do with ethics.
+Perbaps we nonprofit professionals can take the corporate lead again.
+It is time to be more comfortable in examining what is right or wrong with our actions and explore how our actions lead to good or had outcomes.